 Interestingly the US Copyright Office publication date for Sheet 5 is July 14, which is not terribly different.

-Incidentally, this is a great time to highlight something you may or may not already know about Babe Ruth.
-We know his birthday today to be February 6, 1895.
+Incidentally, this is a great time to highlight a fun story about Babe Ruth.
+We now know his birthday today to be February 6, 1895.
 However, it was known at the time–even to the Babe himself–as February 6, 1894.
 The result was that the Babe literally celebrated two fortieth birthdays!
 [Sources: Brooklyn Eagle (February 7, 1934) and Boston Globe (February 7, 1935)]

-The information for these three players points to a window of August 29 through November 20, which matches up nicely with the September 1 publication date on file with the US Copyright Office.
+If we do reject Walberg (and Schulte and Holm!), the window for the sheet is August 29 to November 20, which matches up nicely with the September 1 publication date on file with the US Copyright Office.

 We got a sneak preview of this sheet from Ossie Bluege much earlier in the article.
 Notably, his age isn’t the only one that suggests a bio finalized after the World Series.
 Joe Cronin, with an October 12 birthday, joins him as well.